walpolea/NetGrouper/README.md

 The example project included shows you how to connect over a local network or Cirrus as well as how to post and receive messages.
 Library works best for applications meant to have less than 13 simultaneous realtime connections.

-To see it in action, download the swf and run it multiple times at once, or upload it and run it on multiple devices on the same local network.
+To see it in action, download the swf and run it multiple times at once or on multiple computers/devices on the same network.
 Magical Realtime Goodness!

 ==========
 Note that while using the local p2p connection it is common for this library to fail behind multiple firewalls, which if you're like me, you work at a place where the WIFI connection is behind its own firewall as well as the main metwork's firewall.
 Seems to be a fairly common set-up to run into.